Table of Contents

 How to start with survey websites:

 Blogging is inexpensive and easy to start doing.
-It could be as simple as you just writing about your favorite music or food, and eventually, you can start generating money from your site.
-Remember that you need to remain patient when it comes to cashing in on your blog.
+It could be as simple as just writing about your favorite music or food, and eventually, you can start generating money from your site.
+Remember that you need to remain patient when cashing in on your blog.

 - The average annual salary of hired vloggers: $35K

 No surprise here.
 YouTube is primarily about videos.
-Can you create interesting videos that keep viewers returning to your channel?
+Can you create exciting videos that keep viewers returning to your channel?
 Then you are the right entrepreneur for a YouTube channel.

 Depending on how successful you are (virality, subscriber base, and topic), you can make a lot of money, and there are plenty of stories every week of more and more YouTubers making it their career.